 - International applicants must fulfil the international student entry requirements

 - Applicants whose first language is not English and who have not been educated through the medium of English must fulfil the College Postgraduate English language requirements

-Applicants must upload the following documentation via the relevant online application portal (Trinity Direct Application or Springboard+ Application).
-All documents must be supplied in English, or the original document plus official translation submitted):
+Applicants must upload the following documentation via the online application portal (all documents must be supplied in English, or the original document plus official translation submitted):